AlpacaSundae/studdybudy/README.md

 Requires poetry

-To install dependencies: 'poetry install'
+To install dependencies: `poetry install`

-To run: 'poetry run python studdybudy'
+To run: `poetry run python studdybudy`

 # SoundRandomiser functionality
-randomly decides to play a random sound effect place sfx to loop over in the folder './media/randomiser' (subdirectories are ok!) these must be formatted as ".wav"
+randomly decides to play a random sound effect place sfx to loop over in the folder `./media/randomiser` (subdirectories are ok!) these must be formatted as ".wav"
 (sfx must be added to the folder before program launch)